 OK, so how to deal with this situation?
 It’s tricky, but there are steps you can take to make it easier.

 Identify your audience.
 The screen sizes are vastly different across different countries, industries, and devices.
 In order to be efficient you need to know your specific audience.
 Go into your Google Analytics account, and see the Screen Resolution report to find out who’s visiting your website.

 Divide screen resolutions into groups and scale the website width in steps, rather than in a continuum (most sites do that anyway).
-Provide important steps with pre-sized images using HTML srcset and media attributes (described below), and reduce the usage of CSS resizing to minimum.
+Provide important steps with pre-sized images using HTML srcset and media attributes (described below), and reduce the usage of CSS resizing to a minimum.

 Still, even with the help from GA data, you’re left with multiple screen resolutions to deal with.
 Thankfully, theere’s the HTML srcset attribute, that you can add to <img> and <picture> tags!
 You can provide multiple resolution varians of the image, and let the browser decide, which resolution it needs.